 Understand Why Your Yard Turns to Mud

-Soil Type and Compaction
+Soil Compaction

-• Downspouts dumping on grass create puddles.
+• Downspouts: Gutters dumping directly on grass create puddles.

-• Patios or walkways can channel water to the lowest point, often right where your dog plays.
+• Hardscaping: Patios or walkways can channel water to the lowest point, often right where your dog plays.

-Dog Traffic Patterns
+Traffic Patterns

 Local Climate